TejBirringTM/hereditas/server/docs/deployment.md

 To check the status of the project:

-`deployctl projects show family-tree-visualiser`
+`deployctl projects show hereditas`

 ### Deployments

 #### List all deployments

-`deployctl deployments list --project family-tree-visualiser`
+`deployctl deployments list --project hereditas`

 #### Get details of a deployment